mdcourse/mdcourse.github.io/docs/source/chapters/chapter3.rst

 .. label:: end_InitializeSimulation_class

-Populate the box
+Populate the Box
 ----------------

 Here, the atoms are placed within the simulation box.
 If initial positions were not provided (i.e., *initial_positions = None*), atoms are placed randomly within the box.
-If *initial_positions* was provided as an array, the provided positions are used instead.
-Note that, in this case, the array must be of size 'number of atoms' times 'number of dimensions'.
+If *initial_positions* is provided as an array, the provided positions are used instead.
+Note that in this case, the array must be of size 'number of atoms' times 'number of dimensions'.

 .. label:: start_InitializeSimulation_class